systopia/funding/docs/administration/installation.md

 ```

 !!! note
-    The last step is longer necessary as soon as we have releases of `civiremote_funding` with update routines.
+    The last step is no longer necessary as soon as we have releases of `civiremote_funding` with update routines.

 ### Configure fontawesome